giovannimazza/money-box-site/README.md

 ## Help

-This is a Front-End display only, back-end files will not be provided, you can check out other pages adding "/home" or "/admin" at the end of the url or by checking provided screenshots.
+The site is fully functional but this is a Front-End display only, back-end files will not be provided, you can check out other pages adding "/home" or "/admin" at the end of the url or by checking provided screenshots.
 You can access to the site here: [MoneyBox](https://moneyboxfinancial.netlify.app)

 ## Authors